Byrom Street Chambers Complaints Policy and Procedure

 Confidentiality

-• All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
+11. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
 Disclosure will be to the Head of Chambers, members of the management committee, if deemed necessary by the Head of Chambers, and to anyone involved in the complaint and its investigation.
-Such people will include the barrister member or staff who you have complained about, the Head of Chambers, Deputy Head of Chambers, the Senior Clerk and any relevant person(s) as required as part of the investigation into the complaint.
+Such people will include the barrister member or staff who you have complained about, the Head of Chambers, Deputy Head of Chambers, the Head Clerk and any relevant person(s) as required as part of the investigation into the complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 Our Policy